-Come and talk to the Council at one of their meetings.
+Come and talk to the Council at one of their meetings, in what's known as a Public Forum.
 The Council or any of the committees may receive a deputation from representatives of a group who would like to come and present information.

 This is a formal process and the rules can be found in Council’s Standing Orders.

 In summary, permission must be granted beforehand, there can be up to two speakers, and the total speaking time allowed is generally 10 minutes.